blogscroll/blogscroll/README.md

 ### A site is no longer active/returns a 404.
 Can it be removed?

 Totally.
-[Open an issue](https://github.com/blogscroll/blogscroll/issues), [create a pull request](https://github.com/blogscroll/blogscroll/pulls), or ping me directly [on Twitter](https://twitter.com/denniscode) - I'll help fix the issue.
+[Open an issue](https://github.com/blogscroll/blogscroll/issues) or [create a pull request](https://github.com/blogscroll/blogscroll/pulls) - I'll help fix the issue.

 ### A site seems to be hosting questionable content.
 What should I do?